nyukhalov/talenox-payslip-downloader/README.md

 ## Find your session ID

-The following instruction were tested on Chrome web browser
+The following instruction was tested on Chrome web browser

 - Log in into Talenox using your existing account
 - Open the developer console (press F12)